Skip to content

 What Is a Barcode?

-Plain-English definition of a barcode: how the lines encode an identifier, the main barcode types, and how barcodes are used in inventory and asset tracking.
+Plain-English definition of a barcode: what a barcode contains, how the lines encode an identifier, the main barcode types, how scanners read them, and how barcodes are used for inventory and asset tracking.

 AMPthilly Updated